laffingDragons/FastAPI-Todo-Clean-Architecture/README.md

-# FastAPI Authentication and User Management
+# FastAPI TODO Authentication and User Management (Clean Architecture)

 This project demonstrates a FastAPI-based backend system for user authentication and management.
 It includes features like user registration, login, password change, and token authentication.